 With only nine tracks and a lean 40-minute runtime, Kill Grid is an exemplar of the ‘all killer, no filler’ approach to heavy music.
 There’s just enough dynamic range and song-writing variation on offer here for Enforced to keep things interesting and the listener fully engaged, without getting completely derailed.

-“Hemorrhage,” “Blood Ribbon” and “UXO” feature the kind of relentless, chugging devastation found in the hallowed halls of the early Slayer and Exodus catalog, strengthened by the tight rhythmic lock-step of bassist Ethan Gensurowsky and drummer Alex Bishop.
+“Hemorrhage,” “Blood Ribbon” and “UXO” feature the kind of relentless, chugging devastation found in the hallowed halls of the early Slayer and Exodus catalogue, strengthened by the tight rhythmic lock-step of bassist Ethan Gensurowsky and drummer Alex Bishop.
 Things also get dark and stormy on longer compositions like closer “Trespasser” and the album’s seven-minute-plus title track, the latter bookended by a swirling maelstrom of electronic feedback, distorted vocals, and assorted other Rizk-isms.

 Album stand-out “Curtain Fire” is the closest Enforced have come to a mighty thrash anthem, complete with neck-injury riffs, pounding percussive breaks, and fist-pumping gang vocals.
 With any luck, it won’t be long until Enforced became a household name among thrash circles of any generation.
 And if they do, Kill Grid will be the monument that put them there.